W-Floyd/solus-deepin/README.md

 ### Updates

+*2018-05-05.2* - Things are nearly done in this round of upgrades.
+Would have been a lot quicker if I had better internet...
+Oh well.

+As explaination, I'm without any fixed line internet, have to use mobile for now.
+I get 2GB/month, with about 15KB/s unlimited thereafter.
+Well, you can see why it takes a while.
+Hopefully, I'll be getting internet shared across from neighbors soon enough.

+***

 *2018-05-05.1* - Found a fix in master for `dtkwidget`, but the latest version of `deepin-qt5dxcb-plugin` is still borked.
 Taking a while, but I'm working on rebuilds (and updating my install of Solus), then we'll try for a reboot and see what happens.

 ***